RenderKit/mkl-dnn/tests/benchdnn/doc/knobs_attr.md

 `--attr-zero-points` defines zero points per memory argument primitive attribute.
 This attribute is supported only for integer data types as of now.
 `ARG` specifies which memory argument will be modified with zero points.
-`ZEROPOINT` is an integer value which will be subtracted from each tensor point.
+`POLICY` has the same semantics and meaning as for `--attr-oscale`. `ZEROPOINT` is an integer value which will be subtracted from each tensor point.
 Asterisk mark (`*`) is an optional addition to `ZEROPOINT` indicating the value will be passed to a primitive at run-time.
 To specify more than one memory argument, underscore (`_`) delimiter is used.

 `ARG` supported values are:
   - `src` corresponds to `DNNL_ARG_SRC`
   - `wei` corresponds to `DNNL_ARG_WEIGHTS`
   - `dst` corresponds to `DNNL_ARG_DST`

+`POLICY` supported values are:
+  - `common`
+  - `per_dim_1` (for `src` and `dst`, at run-time only)

 `--attr-post-ops` defines post operations primitive attribute.
 Depending on post operations kind, the syntax differs, but regardless the kind, single quotes are used in the beginning and in the end in a string literal, even when empty post operations are passed.

-Up to four post operations are supported.
+Note that from shell command line, double quotes are required in front of and behind single quotes.
+This is caused by shell interpretator messing with delimiters used inside post-ops content.
+Refer to examples below.

 `SUM` post operation kind appends operation result to the output.
 It supports optional arguments `SCALE` parsed as a real number, which scales the operation